tharnlas/threejs-vase/README.md

 Download the Three.js SceneUtils file from <a href="https://github.com/mrdoob/three.js/blob/master/examples/js/utils/SceneUtils.js">Github.</a>

-Download index.html and rose.png from this repository.
+Download index.html and rose.jpg from this repository.

-Open index.html in Firefox.
+Open index.html in a Firefox browser.

 ### User Interaction ###